What is the network throughput for a Cloud Server?

 Our Cloud API is a RESTful Query interface designed to allow users to programmatically manage Atlantic.Net VPS Hosting services.
 Calls are made over the Internet by sending HTTPS requests to the Atlantic.Net Cloud API Server.
 For more information on the API, please check Atlantic.Net’s API documentation.

 What is the difference between a Cloud Server and a Dedicated Server?

-Our Cloud Servers offer far greater flexibility vs. a dedicated server.
+Our Virtual Private Servers offer far greater flexibility vs. a dedicated server.
 Cloud servers can be created in seconds, easily scaled up, and deleted whenever you wish.
-You only pay for what you use with our cloud hosting solutions, and there are no long-term commitments.
+You only pay for what you use with our VPS hosting solutions, and there are no long-term commitments.

 What is the difference between a Cloud Server and a VPS?